 Queensland, South Australia, Western Australia, Tasmania and the Northern Territory have closed their borders.
+New South Wales and the ACT have closed their borders to Victoria.

 Freight is exempt, but each state has border control processes for truck drivers and other staff.